polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/monitor-node.md

 ## Installing and Configuring `Alertmanager` (Optional)

-In this section, let's configure the `Alertmanager` that helps to predict the potential problem or notify you of the current problem in your server.
-Alerts can be sent in Slack, Email, Matrix, or others.
-In this guide, we will show you how to configure the email notifications using Gmail if your node goes down.
+In this section, configure the `Alertmanager` that helps to predict the potential problem or notify you of the current problem in your server.
+Alerts can be sent in Slack, email, Matrix, or others.
+Email notifications can be configured to notify you if your node goes down.

-First, download the latest binary of AlertManager and unzip it by running the command below:
+First, download the latest binary of `AlertManager` and unzip it by running the command below:

 ```bash
 wget https://github.com/prometheus/alertmanager/releases/download/v0.26.0/alertmanager-0.26.0.linux-amd64.tar.gz